Utsira/Soda/README.md

   - `Soda.AddButton` a big +
   - `Soda.QueryButton` a big ?

 + `Soda.Switch` - Toggles on and off.
+Additional arguments:
+  + `on` - flag. `Soda.Switch` is off by default.
+Set this to true to override this behaviour.

 + `Soda.Segment` - Horizontally segmented buttons that activate different frames/ panels.
-Use `panels` parameter to pass an array of the panels that the switch toggles between)
+Additional arguments:
+  + `text` - array of strings.
+Describes how each segment will be labelled.
+  + `panels` - array of UI element identifiers.
+Identifies which panels the segmented button will flick between, corresponds with `text` array

 + `Soda.List` - A vertically scrolling list of elements that the user can select from.
 Has elastic snap-back when user scrolls past edge of list.
 Can easily be set up as a drop down list for auto-populating a text field.
+Additional arguments:
+  + `text` - array of strings.
+One string for each item in the list.

 + `Soda.TextEntry` - A text entry field with a touchable cursor, and scrolling if the input is too long for the field.
+Additional arguments:
+  + `default` - string.
+Default text that can be overwritten by the user.

 + `Soda.TextWindow`.
 A window for handling scrolling through large bodies of text.